West Midtown Ferry Terminal: Ferry

 Service on the St. George route of the NYC Ferry system began in August 2021.
 Ferries make an intermediate stop at Brookfield Place Terminal in Battery Park City before terminating at a dock nearby the St. George Terminal and Empire Outlets on Staten Island.

+Seastreak service to Belford began in October 2022 on a route that was previously operated by NY Waterway.
+Ferries make intermediate stops at Brookfield Place, Paulus Hook, and Pier 11/Wall Street before continuing on to Belford.
+At Pier 11/Wall Street, passengers can connect with Seastreak's East Side service to Atlantic Highlands and Highlands on the Raritan Bayshore.

+Routes

 Bus

 NY Waterway maintains a fleet of buses which provide free connecting service to the ferry that run on peak and off peak routes in Manhattan below 59th Street.
 New York City transit buses M42 and M50 stop in the vicinity of the terminal at 42nd Street.

 Slips

-The terminal has seven slips, of which five are usually used:
+The terminal has seven slips, of which six are usually used: